HOME

-A patent may be enforced starting on the date it is issued by the USPTO (its "Issue Date"), and running for the length of its term, unless it expires earlier due to a failure to pay fees or a declaration of invalidity by a court.
+A patent may be enforced starting on the date it is issued by the USPTO (its "Issue Date"), and running for the length of its term, unless it expires earlier.
 After the patent expires, the invention is available to all.

-To determine if a patent is still in force, you will need access to the USPTO's website - preferably, to the patent image database, which requires installation of TIFF-viewing software.
-See the USPTO website for instructions on viewing patent images.
-You can find most of the information in the text-based display, but it's easier to look at the patent image.
-You can also look the patent up in the European Patent Office's espacenet system or in Google Patents, and retrieve the images in PDF form.
+To determine if a patent is still in force, you will need access to the USPTO's website.
+You can find most of the information in the text-based display, but not all.
+You will need to look at the patent image, which is in PDF format.
+You can also look the patent up in the European Patent Office's espacenet system or in Google Patents and retrieve the same text and PDF image.
+Use whichever system you find to be the easiest for you.

 Note: The USPTO has come up with a Patent Term Estimator spreadsheet.
-It's in beta-test form as of February 2013.
-The program allows you to estimate patent term by filling in information in a Microsoft Excel spreadsheet - you can download it from the USPTO website
+The program allows you to estimate patent term by filling in information in a Microsoft Excel spreadsheet - see the USPTO website for instructions and a copy of the spreadsheet.

 To determine if a patent is still in force yourself, follow these steps:

-Call up the patent on the USPTO patent database, if you do not have a printed copy.
+Call up the patent on the USPTO patent database, the European Patent Office's espacenet system or in Google Patents, if you do not already have a printed copy.
 If you need help reading the patent, see our "How to read the first page of a patent" page.

-Utility Patents and Plant Patents based on applications filed after June 8, 1995, (actual filing date, not priority date), have a term of 20 years from the US filing date* of the earliest non-provisional application** upon which the patent is based.
+Utility Patents and Plant Patents based on applications filed after June 8, 1995, (actual filing date, not priority date), have a term of 20 years from the US filing date* of the earliest non-provisional application** in the chain of parentage upon which the patent is based.
 For more details on how this calculation works, see our page on "Patent Timeline".

 Utility Patents and Plant Patents based on applications which were pending on June 8, 1995 (actual filing date, not priority date), and any Utility or Plant Patent which was issued on or after June 7, 1978 and had not expired before June 8, 1995, have a term measured by the longer of 17 years from the date of issue or 20 years from the date of US filing* of the earliest non-provisional** application in its chain of parentage.